kumaripz/priya-test/README.md

 # priya-test
-This is my first Github repository
+This is my first Git repository
+Author- Priya Kumari